hoantrau2/hoantrau2/README.md

 ### Ciao! 👋
 - 👨 Name: Duong Ngoc Hoan
-- 🔭 I'm a senior in Ho Chi Minh City University of Technology (HCMUT).The major I am pursuing is Control Engineering and Automation.
+- 🔭 I'm a senior in Ho Chi Minh City University of Technology (HCMUT).
+The major I am pursuing is Control Engineering and Automation.
 - 🌱 I have a strong passion for robotics and embedded software.
 - 📫 How to reach me: https://www.linkedin.com/in/hoan-duong-hcmut/